 Edubase is an independent e-book platform for educational institutions – a modern library for digital training materials.
 Publishers and self-publishers can manage their content and publish it in a digital format via Edubase.

 It would be impossible to imagine today’s educational landscape without digital training materials.
 Many publishers operate their own e-book solutions and a lot of colleges would like for there to be one single platform.
-That is precisely where the subsidiary of the Careum Foundation comes in – Edubase is a modern e-book platform that publishes content from a variety of publishers in one single location.
+That is precisely where the subsidiary of Careum comes in – Edubase is a modern e-book platform that publishes content from a variety of publishers in one single location.

 The e-books are stored online and can be accessed by users through their own personal account, allowing teachers and trainees alike to log in from a device of their choosing.
 Not only is the Edubase Reader great for reading, it is also ideal for learning, as it gives you the option to mark passages of text as you would in a hard copy book.
 You can also make notes, draw sketches, attach multimedia content and share it with others.